Two Feet Will Get You Far

 Prospect Trail 10 miles

-Ten miles in length and the longest single-track on the ski area, this trail begins at Station St. Sophia and traverses across numerous ski trails under Lifts 4 and 5 and into Prospect Creek.
+Ten miles in length and the longest single-track on the ski area, this trail begins at Station San Sophia and traverses across numerous ski trails under Lifts 4 and 5 and into Prospect Creek.
 After crossing Prospect Creek, the trail climbs through dense forest to the top of Lift 10.
-This trail then continues two ways: either along the upper loop through Prospect Basin or a shortcut past the teepee and the top of Lift 10 before the descent begins to Station Village Parking and Town Hall Plaza.
+This trail then continues two ways: either along the upper loop through Prospect Basin or a shortcut past the teepee and the top of Lift 10 before the descent begins to Market Plaza.
 For a longer hike or bike, Prospect Trail also connects with the Boomerang Trail which leads to Alta Lakes.

 Ridge Trail 2 miles